dustinpfister/blog_posts/_posts/threejs-lambert-material.md

 layout: post
 categories: three.js
 id: 170
-updated: 2021-07-04 18:01:38
+updated: 2021-07-04 18:04:13
-version: 1.11
+version: 1.12
 ---

 I have been toying around with [three.js](https://threejs.org/) these days, and may continue doing so until I have a solid collection of posts on it.
 So it should go without saying that I am going to end up writing a few posts on Materials such as the standard material, and features of materials such as emissive maps.
 So then today I am going to be writing about a Mesh material known as the [Lambert material](https://threejs.org/docs/index.html#api/materials/MeshLambertMaterial), which is one of many options for skinning a mesh, and in this post I will be getting into this one a little to get a better sense of what it is all about compared to the many other options.

-If you are just getting started with three.js you might be familiar with at least the Basic Material, and that you use a Material with a Geometry to make a Mesh.
-However you might now be interested in working with lights, and having a material that will respond to a light source, if so the Lambert Material may be of interest.
-The main material that i would use more often than not would be the [standard material](/2021/04/27/threejs-standard-material/), but Lambert might prove to use a little less overhead then that material by loosing accuracy when it comes to lighting.
-So lets take a look at this material, and maybe some additional things surrounding it.
+If you are just getting started with three.js you might be familiar with at least the Basic Material, and that you use a Material with a Geometry to make a Mesh object instance to which you can then add to a scene object.
+However you might now be interested in working with lights, and having a material that will respond to a light source.
+If so the Lambert Material may be of interest as this is one option that will work with light while the basic material will not.
+The main material that I would use more often than not would be the [standard material](/2021/04/27/threejs-standard-material/), but the Lambert material might prove to use a little less overhead then that material by loosing accuracy when it comes to lighting.
+So lets take a look at this material, and maybe some additional topics of interest surrounding it that may apply to materials and threejs in general.

 <!-- more -->